STOCK ADMINISTRATION

 Example

-If a firm has opening stock valued at Tshs 2500/= and closing stock valued at 1500/= Tshs calculate average stock
+If a firm has opening stock valued at Tshs 2500/= and closing stock valued at Tshs 1500/=, calculate average stock.

 OR

-Is the level at which ordering or placing of new items must be done.
+It is the level at which ordering or placing of new items must be done.

 DETERMINATION OF ORDER POINT

-Order point is determine according to;
+Order point is determined according to:

-1. Volume of lastly sales or consumption
+1. Volume of last sales or consumption

 3. Minimum stock level